 - Make the dough the morning of, or 1 to 2 days before pizza night.
 Add flour and salt to a large bowl, or the bowl of a stand mixer.
 Add all other ingredients to a glass measuring cup or bowl and mix with a fork, let sit 5 minutes.
 Add the liquid into the flour and mix with a spoon or the paddle attachment of the mixer to form a rugged ball.

 - Knead the dough for 5 minutes using the dough hook on medium-low speed, or by hand on a floured cutting board.
 Lift and turn with your left hand and push down with the heel of your right hand, over and over for 5 minutes.
+Add flour if the dough is too sticky.
 A few times, pull and stretch the dough and then tuck it back into a ball.

 - Once you have kneaded the dough, tuck it into a ball by tucking the ends under itself to look like a mushroom top.
 Cut the dough in half with a knife, then in quarters, then in 8 equal pieces.
 Take each piece and form again into the little mushroom ball.
 Oil a large bowl, and a container with a lid for the freezer and set 4 dough balls in each.
 Choose containers that are larger than the dough is now, it will expand to be bigger in size.
 Adjust this for your family size.
 These are thin and not very large pizzas, a hungry adult would eat 1 pizza or more and a hungry kid maybe a half.
 Freeze whatever amount you don't plan to use.
 For a family of 4, this is 2 nights worth of pizza dough.